oyanzhi/tp/docs/UserGuide.md

 Format: `rDelete CLIENT_INDEX REMINDER_INDEX`

 * Deletes the reminder at the specified `REMINDER_INDEX` of the specified client at `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
-* `REMINDER_INDEX` refers to the index number of the reminder shown in the specified client's displayed reminder list.
+* `REMINDER_INDEX` refers to the index number of the reminder shown in the specified client's displayed reminders list.
 * Both `CLIENT_INDEX` and `REMINDER_INDEX` must be provided.
 * Only one reminder can be deleted at a time.

 Examples:

-* `list` followed by `rDelete 2 1` deletes the 1st reminder in the displayed reminder list of the 2nd client in the displayed client list.
+* `list` followed by `rDelete 2 1` deletes the 1st reminder in the displayed reminders list of the 2nd client in the displayed clients list.
-* `find alex` followed by `rDelete 1 1` deletes the 1st reminder in the displayed reminder list of the 1st client in the results of the `find` command.
+* `find alex` followed by `rDelete 1 1` deletes the 1st reminder in the displayed reminders list of the 1st client in the results of the `find` command.

 <box type="tip">